The Troubleshooting section includes topics covering various issues, solutions, and troubleshooting techniques for Sugar.

 - Clearing Browser Cache

-Sugar uses your internet browser's cache to optimize page-load speeds and general performance by saving visited pages instead of pulling the same data from a webpage each time you revisit it.
-Occasionally, this cached version of Sugar may not include changes made to the system or may have other issues.
-When you experience unexpected behavior in Sugar, try clearing your cache as a first defense.
+Sugar uses your internet browser's cache to optimize page-load speeds and general performance by saving and reloading visited pages instead of pulling the same data over and over again each time you revisit a page or site.
+If you tend to open Sugar pages in multiple tabs, frequently update records, or make system-wide changes, you run the risk of viewing a cached version of Sugar and not seeing the most recent changes.
+When you experience unexpected behavior in the application, try clearing your cache as a first defense.

 - Introduction to Sugar Logging